 Instead of Amsterdam, try Stockholm, Sweden

-Thankfully, visitors who’ve always wanted to experience quaint nordic architecture arranged neatly in a vast system of waterways will find Stockholm a welcome respite from Amsterdam’s crowds.
+Thankfully, visitors who’ve always wanted to experience quaint Nordic architecture arranged neatly in a vast system of waterways will find Stockholm a welcome respite from Amsterdam’s crowds.
 Organized across 14 islands all connected by 57 bridges, almost a third of Stockholm is water.

 While tourists to Stockholm in balmy weather might relish in dining at outdoor cafés or strolling through Gamla Stan (Old Town), those who brave the Swedish winter will be rewarded spectacularly.
 When the canals freeze over, you can use them for skate sailing, a sport that mixes kite surfing with ice skating.